geos64128/geochess/README.md

 ![Alt text](https://i.imgur.com/2dFdKmp.png "Screenshot")

-I started this game as I was rather surprised that I couldnt find any chess games for GEOS.
+I started this game as I was rather surprised that I couldn't find any chess games for GEOS.
 If anyone knows of any others, let me know.
 This is a work in progress, so expect some bugs.
 But as of this initial release it is playable.